GScottAlder/the-road-to-learn-react/manuscript/chapter2.md

 }
 ~~~~~~~~

-The condition says that you match the incoming `searchTerm` pattern with the title property of the item from your list.
+The condition matches the incoming `searchTerm` pattern with the title property of the item from your list.
 You can do that with the built-in `includes` JavaScript functionality.
-Only when the pattern matches, you return true and the item stays in the list.
-When the pattern doesn't match the item is removed from the list.
+Only when the pattern matches, does the condition return true and the item stays in the list.
+When the pattern doesn't match, the condition returns false and the item is removed from the list.
 But be careful with pattern matching: You shouldn't forget to lower case both strings.
-Otherwise there will be mismatches between a search term 'redux' and an item title 'Redux'.
-Since we are working on a immutable list and return a new list by using the filter function, the original list in the local state isn't modified at all.
+Otherwise, there will be mismatches between a search term 'redux' and an item title 'Redux'.
+Since we are working on an immutable list and returning a new list by using the filter function, the original list in the local state isn't modified at all.

-One thing is left to mention: We cheated a bit by using the built-in includes JavaScript functionality.
-It is already an ES6 feature.
+One more thing: We cheated a bit by using the built-in `includes` JavaScript functionality, which is an ES6 feature.
 How would that look like in JavaScript ES5?
 You would use the `indexOf()` function to get the index of the item in the list.
-When the item is in the list, `indexOf()` will return its index in the array.
+When the item is in the list, `indexOf()` returns its index in the array.

 {title="Code Playground",lang="javascript"}
 ~~~~~~~~